-Then you’re out of the hospital and in some potential hot water.
+Then you’re out of the hospital and in some potentially hot water.
 Why?
-Credit cross addiction.
+Credit cross-addiction.

 It’s a more recent term, but it’s hardly a new phenomenon.
 It’s also known as addiction interaction disorder, cross dependence, addiction transfer, or transfer addiction.

 Cross addiction is when a person essentially replaces one addiction with another.
 It doesn’t have to seamlessly occur immediately after achieving sobriety, although it can.
 There can be a span of many sober months or years, in fact.
 Sometimes a jarring life event — like the car accident mentioned above — can revive addictive behaviors.